weyoss/redis-smq/packages/redis-smq-common/docs/api/classes/RedisLock.md

 Attempts to acquire a lock for the current instance.

 This method attempts to acquire a lock for the current instance using the Redis client.

-If the lock is successfully acquired, the callback is invoked with `true`.
+- If the lock is successfully acquired, the callback is invoked without arguments.
-If the lock acquisition fails due to a lock already being held by another instance, the callback is invoked with `false`.
-If an error occurs during the lock acquisition process, the callback is invoked with the corresponding error.
+- If the lock acquisition fails due to a lock already being held by another instance, the callback is invoked with `AcquireLockError` error.
+- If an error occurs during the lock acquisition process, the callback is invoked with the corresponding error.

 If auto-extension is enabled, the lock's TTL will be extended automatically at regular intervals.